Huelse/SEAL-Python/README.md

   python setup.py build_ext -i
   ```

-Usually, the Ninja generator is better than the "Visual Studio 16 2019" generator, there is more information in the Microsoft SEAL official [illustrate](https://github.com/microsoft/SEAL#building-microsoft-seal-manually).
+  Generally, the Ninja generator is better than the "Visual Studio 16 2019" generator, and there is more information in the Microsoft SEAL official [illustrate](https://github.com/microsoft/SEAL#building-microsoft-seal-manually).